|Location:||Montgomery County Circuit Court

 - For information concerning the procedures required to be appointed a guardian, contact the Guardianship Case Manager with the Circuit Court's Family Division Services.

 Upon completion of the required court procedures, the Court may issue an order appointing a guardian “of the person” and/or “of the property” for disabled persons or minors.
 A disabled person is a person other than a minor who has been judged by the Court to be unable to manage his/her property and/or unable to provide for his/her daily needs.
-A minor is a person who has not reached the age of 18.
+A minor is a person who has not reached the age of 18 with the exception of minors who are placed under guardianship for the special immigration purpose, in which case age of majority will be 21 instead of 18.

 The specific functions handled by the Trust Office include: